Community safety and enforcement

 Our community safety partnership plan 2023 to 2026 (PDF 4.9mb) outlines our priorities every year.

-We work with other agencies as part of a community safety partnership to tackle issues that can cause harm to communities, including transport-related incidents and other environmental factors that impact on public wellbeing.
+We work with other agencies as part of a community safety partnership.
+We tackle issues that can harm communities.
+These include transport-related incidents and other environmental factors that impact on public wellbeing.

 Our main strategic priorities over the next 3 years are: